 1 Introduction

-NICE's interventional procedures programme assesses the efficacy and safety of interventional procedures used for treatment or diagnosis to determine whether they work well enough and are safe enough for use in the NHS.
-The programme can assess procedures that involve incision, puncture and entry into a body cavity, or that use ionising, electromagnetic or acoustic energy.
-No interventional procedure is entirely risk free, but the programme gauges the extent of uncertainties and makes recommendations on their implications for patients, clinicians and healthcare organisations.
+NICE assesses the efficacy and safety of interventional procedures used for treatment or diagnosis to determine whether they work well enough and are safe enough for use in the NHS.
+Procedures that involve incision, puncture and entry into a body cavity, or that use ionising, electromagnetic or acoustic energy can be assessed.
+Mostly new procedures are investigated but established procedures can also be investigated if there is uncertainty about their efficacy or safety.
+Interventional procedures guidance can be updated when there is a change in the evidence base to justify this.
+No interventional procedure is entirely risk free, but the extent of uncertainties are gauged and recommendations are made on their implications for patients, clinicians and healthcare organisations.

 NICE issues guidance on interventional procedures to help ensure that: